12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 Where to stay near the park

 There are several options of places to spend a night in Saxon Switzerland National Park.
-I chose and would recommend, Bad Schandau.
-The town is somehow in the middle of the park and allows you to easily reach different areas.
+I chose and recommend Bad Schandau.
+The town is somehow in the middle of the park, allowing you to easily reach different areas.

-The center of Bad Schandau itself might be a bit more expensive but for a cheaper stay, you can look up the nearby district of Krippen.
+The center of Bad Schandau might be a bit more expensive, but for a cheaper stay, you can look up the nearby district of Krippen.
 It’s on the other side of the river and about a 15-minute walk from Bad Schandau.
-I stayed there in the guesthouse Zur Eiche but there are plenty of other options available.
+I stayed there in the guesthouse Zur Eiche, but there are plenty of other options available.
 I booked my stay through Booking.com.

 Respect the environment

-I am sure you are all amazing human beings, respectful of Mother Nature and our planet but I feel the need to say this.
-Make sure to respect the environment, don’t throw anything on the ground and if possible try to reduce your waste altogether.
+I am sure you are an amazing human being, respectful of Mother Nature and our planet, but I feel the need to say this.
+Make sure to respect the environment, don’t throw anything on the ground, and if possible, try to reduce your waste altogether.

 Travel Resources